sentinelsat/sentinelsat/docs/api_overview.rst

 A product's availability can be checked with a regular OData query by evaluating the ``Online`` property value or by using the :meth:`~sentinel.SentinelAPI.is_online()` convenience method.

+The retrieval of offline products from the LTA can be triggered using :meth:`~sentinel.SentinelAPI.trigger_offline_retrieval()`.

 .. code-block:: python

     product_info = api.get_product_odata(<product_id>)